 The PDP Team shall work independently from, but in close consultation with, the Working Group Team of the Policy Process Steering Committee (PPSC).
 The Policy Development Process Team shall be responsible for making recommendations concerning the development of and transition to a new PDP for the GNSO Council’s review.

-ANNEX E - The Working Group
+ANNEX F - The Working Group

 Following the adoption of the charter by the GNSO Council, a call for volunteers was launched.
 The following individuals are part of the PDP-WT.
 Statements of Interests can be found here.